tymefighter/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

   not be instantiated for objects.
 They are only used to group together similar functions.
-* We thought about using JSON for storing the class type within the serialized String, but now we found that it is not needed since Java provides a way to get the dynamic type of the object using the `getClass` method (a method inherited from the `Object` class).
+* We thought about using JSON for storing the class type within the serialized String, but we found out that it is not needed since Java provides a way to get the dynamic type of the object using the `getClass` method (a method inherited from the `Object` class).
 * The `Serializable` interface does not require any methods to be implemented.
-* The algorithms for computing the pixels from the parameters of different shapes would use slight approximations for digits behind the decimal point for the computed pixels since the screen is a 2D array of pixels (smallest object that can be manipulted is the pixel).
+* The algorithms for computing the pixels from the parameters of different shapes would use slight approximations for digits behind the decimal point for the computed pixels since the screen is a 2D array of pixels (smallest entity that can be manipulted is a pixel).
 * One may notice that the `BoardObject` class contains an arrayList of `Pixels` and not `Positions`.
 Although this may not be required in the current design since we only support single-colored objects.
 But, we can extend this to